Parliament of Singapore: Powers with regard to MPs

 It is for Parliament alone to determine what actions constitute an abuse of privilege and contempt, and the procedure for reaching a decision.
 On 19 March and 30 July 1986 the Leader of the House objected in Parliament to Opposition MP J.B.
 Jeyaretnam's allegations that the executive had interfered with the judiciary.
 The complaints were considered by the Committee of Privileges in September.
 While the hearing was in progress, Jeyaretnam wrote five newsletters about the proceedings of the Committee and sent them to residents of his constituency.
 On 9 October, the Leader of the House made a written complaint regarding the newsletters' contents to the Speaker of Parliament, which the Committee also considered.
 On 27 January 1987 Parliament accepted the Committee's reports on the complaints and found Jeyaretnam guilty of abusing the privileges of Parliament by alleging executive interference in the judiciary, and of contempt of the Committee and Parliament by publishing the newsletters.
 Fines totalling $26,000 were imposed.
 Upon Jeyaretnam's refusal to pay the fines, civil suits to recover them were brought against him by the Attorney-General acting on the Government's behalf.
 Jeyaretnam challenged the suits on the grounds that the Committee had been wrong in law in finding him guilty of contempt, that Parliament could not lawfully punish him by imposing fines, and that natural justice had been breached as he had not been given an opportunity to be heard.
 However, he failed in his appeals to the High Court and the Court of Appeal, both courts holding that the determinations made by Parliament could not be challenged in court.

-Where an MP has been found guilty of abuse of privilege in respect of anything said in Parliament by him or her, Parliament may order a suspension from privileges and immunities relating to liability to civil proceedings.
+Where an MP has been found guilty of abuse of privilege in respect of anything said in Parliament by them, Parliament may order a suspension from privileges and immunities relating to liability to civil proceedings.